 Tradition in interdisciplinary management/engineering education at the HTW Berlin

 The HTW Berlin has had very much success educating interdisciplinary “business engineers” for the national and international job markets.
 Whereas traditional engineering skills in areas such as mechanical, electrical or automation engineering are always in demand as specialists, business engineers very successfully bridge the gap between the technical and business administration domains.

 While it is possible to study a regular Bachelor’s degree in this area, the HTW offers a postgraduate choice for candidates who have already graduated with a Bachelor’s degree in another area: The Master of Business Administration and Engineering (MBA&E).
 The MBA&E offers a coordinated, fully English language alternative to an international audience, supported by a dedicated program office for coordination and student service.

 The MBA&E – a fluent entry into a management career for technical professionals

 The MBA&E aims at providing technical professionals with management skills, enabling them to embark onto a technical management career.
 Our core target audience are technical professionals from all over the world.
 While a typical MBA&E graduate would enter a position such as project manager at a multinational company, there are numerous career paths available: our alumni can be found in the industry, in services business, as entrepreneurs and academics, and even in public service.
-The breadth of available career paths is enabled by the flexible curricular design combining business administration, technology and four optional specializations: Interdisciplinary Management (IM), Automotive Management (AM), Lean Management (LM) and Global Procurement (GP).
+The breadth of available career paths is enabled by the flexible curricular design combining business administration, technology and five optional specializations: Global Leadership in Engineering (GLE), Interdisciplinary Management (IM), Automotive Management (AM), Lean Management (LM) and Global Procurement (GP).